The Mars Apparition of 2021-2023

 Alas, most conjunctions involving Mars are unspectacular to view because the planet is usually positioned far away from the Earth - and is therefore not particularly bright - whenever they take place.
 Those involving Venus will always take place at solar elongations of less than 47° from the Sun, whilst those involving Mercury will always take place at less than about 27° from the Sun.
 In both of these instances twilight is often a problem, the lighter sky diminishing the visual impact of the conjunction (Mars looking like an ordinary, pale-orange star).
-Without doubt, Mars' most spectacular conjunctions take place when it is within a few months of opposition - and therefore very bright - at which times they involve either Jupiter or Saturn; these events are however very rare.
+Without doubt, Mars' most spectacular conjunctions take place when it is within a few months of opposition - and therefore at its brightest - at which times they involve either Jupiter or Saturn; these events are however very rare.
 Most conjunctions between Mars and Jupiter (or Mars and Saturn) occur at elongations of less than 90°, when Mars is far from its brightest in any given apparition.
-During the 2015-17 apparition, for example, all except one of the six visible conjunctions take place at elongations of less than 58°, Mars being fainter than magnitude +0.8 in all five cases.
+The 2021-23 apparition has two relatively favourable conjunctions involving these two giant planets: a Saturn conjunction at an elongation of 53° and a Jupiter conjunction at 64°; they are both ideally placed for Southern hemisphere observers.

-The following table lists the conjunctions involving Mars which take place at solar elongations of 15º or greater.
+The following table lists the observable conjunctions involving Mars during the 2021-23 apparition which take place at solar elongations of 15º or greater.
 Where other planets are also in the vicinity, details are given.
 Note that, because some of the conjunctions occur in twilight, the planets involved may not appear as bright as their listed magnitude suggests.

-Mars conjunctions with other planets from August 2015 to February 2017 (click on thumbnail for full-size table, 59 KB).
+Mars conjunctions with other planets from February to August 2022 (click on thumbnail for full-size table, 37 KB).
 The column headed 'UT' is the Universal Time (equivalent to GMT) of the conjunction (in hrs : mins).
-The separation (column 'Sep') is the angular distance between the two planets, measured relative to Mars, e.g. on 2015 Nov 3, Venus is positioned 0°.7 South of Mars at the time shown.
+The separation (column 'Sep') is the angular distance between the two planets, measured relative to Mars, e.g. on 2022 Mar 12, Venus is positioned 4°.0 North of Mars at the time shown.
 The 'Fav.
 Hem' column shows the Hemisphere in which the conjunction is best observed (Northern, Southern and/or Equatorial).
-The expression 'Not high N Lats' indicates that observers at latitudes further North than about 45°N will find the conjunction difficult or impossible to view because of low altitude and/or bright twilight.
+Note that observers located close to the Northern/Southern visibility boundary of any given conjunction will find it difficult or impossible to observe because of low altitude and/or bright twilight..

 In the 'When Visible' column, a distinction is made between Dawn/Morning visibility and Dusk/Evening visibility; the terms Dawn/Dusk refer specifically to the twilight period before sunrise/after sunset, whilst the terms Evening/Morning refer to the period after darkness falls/before twilight begins (some conjunctions take place in darkness, others do not, depending upon latitude).
 The 'Con' column shows the constellation in which the planets are positioned at the time of the conjunction.